 Eastern Australia Trip.
 Day 2 : Sydney

-On the second day, we joined Blue Mountains tour with Anderson.
+On the second day, we joined the Blue Mountains tour with Anderson.
 It was all-inclusive small group tour that we didn't have to worry about the entrance tickets as well as the lunch meal.
 Everything has been taken care by Kat, our friendly and knowledgeable on everything about Aussie.
-She was very attentive to each of us and always had something to tell down the road to the Blue Mountains
+She was very attentive to each of us and always had something to share during our journey to the Blue Mountains.

-As our lodge located outskirt, we woke up early in the morning just to have enough time to be at the pick-up point by 7 am.
-We stopped at the Wynyard metro station and walked for about half kilometers to the Four Seasons Hotel.
-The Circular Quay station should be nearer to the pick-up point, but then the station was closed for reasons that we were not aware of.
-We just relied on the Google Maps suggestion.
-The shuttle picked us in front of the hotel around 7:20 am, nonetheless.
-The journey took almost two hours to reach the Scenic World.
-In between, Kat did a brief stopped at the Glenbrook.
+As our lodge was located on the outskirts, we woke up early in the morning just to have enough time to be at the pickup point by 7 am.
+We stopped at the Wynyard metro station and walked for about half a kilometer to the Four Seasons Hotel.
+The Circular Quay station should be nearer to the pickup point, but then the station was closed for reasons that we were not aware of.
+WI just relied on Google Maps' suggestion.
+The shuttle picked us up in front of the hotel around 7:20 am, nonetheless.
+TThe journey to Scenic World took almost two hours.
+In between, Kat did a brief stop at the Glenbrook.

 Halfway stopped to the Blue Mountains

-Scenic World is one of the Blue Mountain's attractions, in Katoomba.
-Its home to the famous skyway, cableway and railway, as well as the walkway through the rain forest.
-We first rode the Scenic Skyway that glided between cliff tops provided the best views of Katoomba Falls, the Three Sisters, and Jamison Valley.
-There was a glass-bottom view in the middle section that raised up to give the superb viewed of panoramic valley.
-And the most thrilled encountered happened when we rode the steepest passenger railway at 52 degree incline.
-Once we hoped on, we switch the carriage to 'cliffhanger' ride to add more adventurous to the ride.
-It was really an awesome experience!
-Yeah.. you have the 'laid back' option, though..
+Scenic World, located in Katoomba, is one of the attractions in the Blue Mountains.
+It's home to the famous skyway, cableway, and railway, as well as the walkway through the rain forest.
+We first rode the Scenic Skyway that glided between cliff tops and provided the best views of Katoomba Falls, the Three Sisters, and Jamison Valley.
+There was a glass-bottom view in the middle section that raised up to give a superb view of the panoramic valley.
+And the most thrilling encounter happened when we rode the steepest passenger railway at a 52-degree incline.
+Once we hopped on, we switched the carriage to the 'cliffhanger' ride to add more adventure to the ride.
+It was really an amazing experience!
+Yes, there is also the 'laid back' option available.

 (Left) The glass-bottom view in the Skyway (Right) The Orphan Rock

-We rode the steepest incline railway in the world!! yeaahhh
+WWe rode the steepest incline railway in the world! yeaahhh

-We disembark at the bottom station and continued to walk through the Scenic Walkway.
-It was a 2.4 km stroll through the ancient rain forest on the elevated broad walk.
-Keep your eyes and ears to the nature lyre birds!
+We disembarked at the bottom station and continued to walk through the Scenic Walkway.
+It was a 2.4 km stroll through the ancient rain forest on the elevated boardwalk.
+Keep your eyes and ears on the natural lyrebirds!

 (Left) Old funicular railway (Right) Direction to the ancient rainforest